 What’s Great About This Recipe

 One bowl – Quite possibly the best part of this recipe is that the entire filling is whisked together in one bowl, for minimal dishwashing.

-✅ Silky custard texture – The filling bakes into a creamy, silky smooth texture that is absolute heaven, with an almost creme brûlée-like effect on top.
+Silky custard texture – The filling bakes into a creamy, silky smooth texture that is absolute heaven, with an almost crème brûlée effect on top.

-✅ Tart and sweet – This has the sweet and sour thing going on just like Lemon Bars.
+Tart and sweet – This has the sweet and sour thing going on just like Lemon Bars.
 The lemon is a really good complement to the classic buttermilk pie taste.

 You can see the golden brown caramelized crackly goodness in the above photo.
 Swoon.
 And here’s a closeup on the creamy filling: